 In any case, it is strongly recommended to diversify investments sufficiently so as not to expose them solely to the risks of the Funds.
+12. Methods for determining and allocating distributable amounts

 The equities are denominated in euros and decimalised in ten-thousandths of shares